-2017 compared to 2016 Total deferred outflows of resources for 2017 was comparable to 2016 due to a \$26.8 million increase in deferred pension outflows, offset by a total decrease of \$26.8 million in the value of hedging derivative instruments and amortization of bond losses.
+Total deferred outflows of resources for 2017 was comparable to 2016 due to a \$26.8 million increase in deferred pension outflows, offset by a total decrease of \$26.8 million in the value of hedging derivative instruments and amortization of bond losses.

-2016 compared to 2015 Total deferred outflows of resources increased \$15.9 million due to a total of \$90.6 million increase in deferred pension outflows and amortization of bond losses, offset by a decrease of \$74.7 million in the value of hedging derivative instruments.
+Total deferred outflows of resources increased \$15.9 million due to a total of \$90.6 million increase in deferred pension outflows and amortization of bond losses, offset by a decrease of \$74.7 million in the value of hedging derivative instruments.